jinskvarghese/rule-engine/README.md

 - Dynamic creation, combination, and evaluation of rules using AST.
 - Rule evaluation against user data based on conditions such as age, department, salary, etc.
 - Error handling and validation for rule creation and data formats.
+- Basic UI for interacting with the Rule Engine.

 ---